-To determine financial need, we use RCTC's Cost of Attendance and subtract your SAI.
+To determine your financial need and the types of funding you qualify for, we use RCTC's Cost of Attendance and subtract your SAI.

 RCTC Cost of Attendance - Student Aid Index (SAI)

 = Students 'financial need'

 Your financial need is the total amount of need-based aid you can receive from all sources.
 You may be able to obtain a non need-based loan to substitute for the student aid index (SAI), if necessary.